Applekiller733/UBB-SE-2025-926-1/README.md

 **!
 Note:** This ruleset is **not definitive as of 28 April 2025**.
 Some rules may be removed or modified.
 If working before the final update, prioritize **readability, naming, and spacing** rules, as these are most likely to remain unchanged or see only minor adjustments. **!**

+Make sure the code you are pushing on this repository does **NOT** contain any unnecessary bin/cache files, only containing the code source files.
+The .gitignore file that team Neoisis used for our assignment worked well enough, perhaps needing slight adjustment.
+If needed I will upload it.

 ### Spacing Rules

 - **SA1000–SA1005, SA1008–SA1022, SA1024–SA1026, SA1028 (Error):**